akseidel/WpfRevitUserKeynoteManager/README.md

 ## About Revit User KeyNotes and why this tool does what it does and why it does not do certain things.

-A Revit **User KeyNote** is a special tag type family instance that "tags" model objects only with annotation showing a key value, like a number for example.
+A Revit **User KeyNote** is a special tag type family instance that "tags" *model objects only* with annotation that shows a key value, like a number for example.
 That key value is associated to some text.
-The associated text and its key value is maintained in a “**Keynote Table**” text file outside of and therefore separate from the Revit file.
+The key values and their associated text are displayed together in a Revit “**Legend**”.
+The associated text and its key value is maintained in a “**Keynote Table**” text file *outside of and therefore separate from the Revit file.*

 The “**Keynote Table**” text filename is set in settings for UserKeyNotes.
 Revit allows only one such file set to a Revit project.

-Keep in mind all Revit tags apply to model objects only.
-You cannot use them in detail views or use them to tag a detail or annotation class object mixed in with model objects in a plan view.
+Keep in mind *all Revit tags apply to model objects only.* You cannot use them in detail views or use them to tag a detail or annotation class object mixed in with model objects in a plan view because in each of those instances you would be trying to tag something that is not a model object.

 There are two reasons for the keynote editor.
-The keynote table is a separate file from the Revit project file and Revit does not provide a way to edit the table.
-One can edit the keynote table with any text editor, but the keynote table is easily damaged if one does not understand or follow the strict keynote table file structure.
-No ordinary text editor is designed to organize the note editing tasks for how the table is used in Revit.
+One is that the keynote table is a separate file from the Revit project file and Revit does not provide a way to edit the table.
+Any text editor application can edit the keynote table, but the keynote table is easily damaged if one does not understand or follow the strict keynote table file structure.
+The second reason is no ordinary text editor is designed to organize the note editing tasks for how the table is used in Revit.
 Furthermore, shared editing is not a feature in a typical text editor.

+###Format :  note line
 The format for a typical note line in that **Keynote Table** is:

 ```